 Guidelines for Placing Materials on Course Reserves

 - Access to reserves materials is restricted to the instructor and students enrolled in any given course.
-All users will need to log in via MyMC>Blackboard>Library>Library Course Reserves to view reserves materials for a specific course.
+All users will need to log in via MyMC > Blackboard > Blackboard Course > Library Course Reserves to view reserves materials for a specific course.

 - Reference and other restricted materials (including bound and entire issues of unbound periodicals) are not eligible for course reserves since they are always available for use in the library.